bazel-contrib/target-determinator/README.md

 This can be used to flexibly build your own logic handling the affected targets to drive whatever analysis you want.

+## How to get Target Determinator

+Pre-built binary releases are published as [GitHub Releases](https://github.com/bazel-contrib/target-determinator/releases) for most changes.

+We recommend you download the latest release for your platform, and run it where needed (e.g. in your CI pipeline).

+We avoid breaking changes where possible, but offer no formal compatibility guarantees release-to-release.

+We do not recommend integrating Target Determinator into your Bazel build graph unless you have a compelling reason to do so.

 ## Contributing

 Contributions are very welcome!